SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 For this example it is important to note that the :javadoc:`AssetManager#getAsset(String)` method works relative to the plugin's asset folder.
 So, if in the above example the plugin ID is ``myplugin``, the ``default.conf`` file must not lie in the jar file root, but instead in the directory ``assets/myplugin``.
-This example also uses :javadoc:`Asset#copyToFile(Path, boolean, boolean)` which allows an the file creation to override existing files only if specified.
+This example also uses :javadoc:`Asset#copyToFile(Path, boolean, boolean)` which allows the file creation to override existing files only if specified.

 .. note::